TUTORIALS & ADVICE

 Remedies

-• If the problem is not very visible, try sanding the affected area with fine paper and buffing.
+• If the problem is not very visible, try sanding the affected area with fine paper and polishing.
 If the problem is more serious, sand down to the bare sheet and reapply the primer.

-Poor adhesion to the bodywork
+Poor adhesion to bodywork

 Description